valerioprds/IT-academy-final-project/README.md

 ## Conclusion

-Public Toilet Finder is not just an app; it's a community-driven platform that promotes public hygiene and convenience.
+PeeMap is not just an app; it's a community-driven platform that promotes public hygiene and convenience.
 We're proud to offer this service to the public and hope to expand our reach in the future.
 If you're a recruiter, we invite you to take a deeper look into our code and consider the passion, effort, and technical expertise that went into building this application.
 We're always open to feedback, contributions, and, of course, job opportunities. 😉

 ---